HallerPatrick/civa/README.md

 - [ ] Make Alias System
 - [ ] Integration of SVN
 - [ ] Build a config system (python?)
+- [ ] Use opiniated builtin alternatives to the GNU/Unix tools
 - [ ] Tests! (look for good mock library)
 - [ ] Thinking of ways to improve shell workflows (own opinion)
 - [ ] Read more